itsOwen/CyberScraper-2077/README.md

 ## Adjusting PlaywrightScraper Settings (optional)

-Customize the `PlaywrightScraper` settings to fit your scraping needs, If some websites are giving you issues, You might want to check the behaviour of the website:
+Customize the `PlaywrightScraper` settings to fit your scraping needs.
+If some websites are giving you issues, you might want to check the behavior of the website:

 ```bash
 use_stealth: bool = True,